idanmaman2/Ret2Me/README.md

 ```
 a bit more complicated but we are able to call srop ...

-the randomiztion is also a bit tricky -> on x64 is pretty touch to guess it right -> we have 18bit random factor .
+the randomiztion is also a bit tricky -> on x64 is pretty rough to guess it right -> we have 18bit random factor .

 [CVE](https://bugzilla.kernel.org/show_bug.cgi?id=89591)